EwShen/LLM-Literature-Review/README.md

 ---

 ## Quantum Programming Background
 Quantum programming is the practice of writing algorithms and software that operate on quantum computers, differing from classic computers.
-Classic computers process information in bits that represent either a 0 or a 1.
-In contrast, quantum computers use quantum bits, or qubits, which can represent 0, 1, or both simultaneously due to quantum superposition.
+Classic computers process information in bits representing either a 0 or a 1.
+In contrast, quantum computers use quantum bits, or qubits, representing 0, 1, or both simultaneously due to quantum superposition.
 This ability allows quantum computers to perform certain calculations exponentially faster than classic computers.

 ## Development of Quantum Programming Languages
 The development of quantum programming languages started with early theoretical explorations in quantum logic and computation.
 Influential early works include Peter Selinger's exploration of quantum semantics and syntax, which laid foundational principles for quantum programming by adapting classic concepts such as lambda calculus and linear logic to the quantum realm.

 ## Subfields of Quantum Programming Languages
 * Formal Semantics and Logic: Key contributions came from formal methods like lambda calculus and linear logic, which were adapted to handle quantum operations.
-These foundations helped in developing languages like QML and QCL, which introduced type systems and operational semantics specifically tailored for quantum computing.
+These foundations helped develop languages like QML and QCL, which introduced type systems and operational semantics specifically tailored for quantum computing.

 * Quantum Circuit and Compiler Design: Compiler optimizations, especially those focusing on gate synthesis and error correction, have played a crucial role.
 For example, the Quipper language emphasizes scalability and expressiveness for practical quantum circuits, addressing issues like gate optimization and hardware independence​.